MichielStock/STMOZOO/instructions.md

 Big things can be addressed by opening an issue.
 Small fixes and suggestions to the other person's code can be done immediately and via a pull request.

-Afterwards, you have a full day to:
+Afterwards, you have the rest of the day to:
 - [ ] merge the entire request and fix any issues you find meaningful.
 - [ ] fill in a small questionnaire on Ufora about your project and the projects you have reviewed.

-Afterward, I will approve all pull requests, finalizing the package.

-> Two days are blocked for the code review because some of you are in different time zones.
-This does **not** mean you will need these days in full.
-You will need approximately reserve one hour for each day.
-For the remainder, you can do whatever you want.
+When your code is final, you can [tag](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) your latest commit and mention Michiel you are finished (mention `@michielstock`).